KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 Let's explore how type registration works in [Emergence](https://github.com/KonstantinTomashevich/Emergence).

 Actually, there is two registration APIs: verbose core API that is represented by `MappingBuilder` class and more user-friendly macro-based approach from `MappingRegistration` header.
-The first one is basic API that allows user to register types whatever way user wants.
+The first one is a basic API that allows user to register types whatever way user wants.
 The second one is built on top of the first one and represents the approach [Emergence](https://github.com/KonstantinTomashevich/Emergence) uses to register types.
 Choice to have both the verbose basic approach and the simplified macro approach was made in order to achieve